RobertMcCarter/animal-ai/README.md

 5. Fixing my data tagging error

-   Unfortunately, reviewing the generated delta sub-images from the previous step, it quickly became apparently that a number of positively tagged sub-images looked exactly like the negatively tagged delta sub-images.
+   Unfortunately, reviewing the generated delta sub-images from the previous step, it was clear that a number of positively tagged sub-images looked exactly like the negatively tagged delta sub-images.

-   The reason quickly became apparent:  I had used a single rectangle to tag most animals, and due to the animal's position that rectangle often included a significant amount of the picture that did NOT include the animal.
+   The reason quickly became apparent:  I had used a single rectangle to tag most animals, and due to the animal's position that rectangle frequently included a significant amount of the picture that did NOT include the animal.

    For example, I had previously tagged the following rabbit with a single rectangle.
-   However, breaking up this rabbit rectangle into 128x128 sub-images included the three red sub-images, which clearly don't include any rabbit and whose delta with the previous frame was obviously exactly like a negatively tagged delta sub-image:
+   However, breaking up this rabbit rectangle into 128x128 sub-images included the three red sub-images, which clearly don't include any rabbit and whose delta with the previous frame was thus exactly like a negatively tagged delta sub-image:

    ![rabbit-rectangle-with-highlighted-no-rabbit-sub-squares](./docs/images/rabbit-with-blank-spaces.png)